Bernard JACOB

 County Council of Gävleborg, Sweden

 Dr. Jan Nylander joined the County Council of Gävleborg in 2013 to take up responsibility for the innovation procurement project resulting in the E16 Electric road project.
+Today Jan also holds the position as head of the National Road and Rail administrations industry program for research, development and innovations in road and railway construction and maintenance and is a member of Norway’s research councils board for business development.

-Prior to this Jan has worked in different public and private organizations, with Tech Transfer for large industry and venture capital, with Vinnova, Sweden’s Innovation Agency,
+Prior to this Jan has worked in different public and private organizations, with Tech Transfer for large industry and venture capital, with Vinnova, Sweden’s Innovation Agency, and as the governments special investigator for transport innovation.

 Urban WÄSTLJUNG